racklin/gitlab-stat/README.md

 ];
 ```

-## Usage
+## From source code
-Running `gitlab-stat` or `php gitlab-stat`.
+Execute `gitlab-stat fetch` or `php gitlab-stat fetch`.

-Running with first parameter can be used to specify a processing date, default value is yesterday.
+With first parameter can be used to specify a processing date, default value is yesterday.
-Ex: `gitlab-stat 2021-09-01`
+Ex: `gitlab-stat fetch 2021-09-01`

+## From PHAR
+You can using `--config` option to specify config file.
+For example:
+ `./gitlab-stat fetch --config=/home/rack/gitlabstat.php`.

 ------